-Due to continuing public health and safety concerns resulting from the COVID-19 pandemic, our Board of Directors has determined to hold the Annual Meeting both in-person and by remote communication via webcast.
+Due to continuing public health and safety concerns resulting from the COVID-19 pandemic, the Board has determined to hold the Annual Meeting both in-person and by remote communication via webcast.
 Stockholders may attend the meeting at the designated physical location if they wish to do so, and the simultaneous webcast option will allow all stockholders to join the meeting, regardless of location.